 After earning her Master of Engineering in China and working in the field of IT for 14 years, Jenny came to the United States to pursue a Master of Divinity from George Fox University.
 After completing her second Master’s degree, she earned a Ph.D. in Leadership Studies from Gonzaga University.
 Through this process, she has discovered that she has a passion for both effective leadership and academic work.

 During her career in China, she served as the Operation Director of an IT company and managed the Operation Service Center and Marketing Department for seven years.
 She obtained a Project Management Professional (PMP) certification and an IT Service Management certification and worked as a project manager for more than 10 years.
 During her graduate study at George Fox University, she worked as Teaching Assistant for Dr. MaryKate Morse, teaching and tutoring graduate students in New Testament Greek.
 She has been active in ministry to international students and visiting scholars at George Fox University since 2013.
 She graduated from George Fox University and received the Dean’s Award for “superior academic achievement, exemplary Christian character and extraordinary potential for service as a Christian scholar.”
 At Gonzaga University, she worked with Dr. Chris Francovich as a data analyst for National Science Foundation’s ADVANCE project.
-She renewed her PMP certificate.
-Currently she is an adjunct professor at George Fox University and serving as Associate Editor with Dr. Shann Ray Ferch and Larry Spears for The International Journal of Servant-Leadership.
+She taught project management and spiritual formation at George Fox University.
+Currently she is Assistant Professor of Business Management at Northwestern College and serving as Associate Editor with Dr. Shann Ray Ferch and Larry C. Spears for The International Journal of Servant-Leadership.
 She enjoys reading servant-leadership studies and essays from all over the world.